biocore-ntnu/epic/README.md

 ## Changelog

 ```
+# No version bump (01.05.16)
+- added travis ci build info to repo.
+Current priority is to clean up code and add tests.

 # 0.0.6 (10.04.16)
 - add script to compute the effective genome size (thanks to Heng Li for alerting me to the existence of jellyfish2)